thoughtbot/dns/book/chapters/common-scenarios/external-services.md

 Connecting a domain that we own usually involves two steps: adding DNS records to point toward the service, then telling the service about the domain.

 There are a few different ways to do the first step.
 The most common technique I've seen is to point an A or CNAME record toward an IP or hostname owned by the service.
 Sometimes, services force us to switch to their nameservers so they can manage our DNS records.
-If this is the case, hope that they have good DNS controls if we ever want to set up other subdomains.
+If this is the case, hope that they have good DNS controls if we ever want to set up other DNS records.

 Next, we tell the service about our domain.
 Usually, in some control panel, we enter our domain so the service knows what domains to look for.
 This may take a bit to start working, but it's often immediate.